JackMead/AgentDiscoveries-CIA/README.md

 To run the front-end unit tests, from command line navigate to `AgentDiscoveries-Frontend` and then run npm test.

 ## End-to-End Tests
-In order to run the End-To-End tests locally the webserver needs to be active, so ensure you first run the application as described in the "Run" section.
+In order to run the End-To-End tests locally the webserver needs to be active, so ensure you either first run the application as described in the "Run" section, or you run them using `mvn verify -P end-to-end-test-local`.

-Once the server is online, you can run the tests from the command line using `mvn verify -P integration-test`.
-This can be run from either the root directory or AgentDiscoveries-Frontend.
+If the server is online, you can run the tests from the command line using `mvn verify -P integration-test` from the root directory.
 It will target the address `http://localhost:8080` by default.
 If you need to run the tests on another address for any reason, use the command `mvn verify -P integration-test -Dtarget.address="http://foo.bar"` with the relevant address.